anasanisg/laborlink/README.md

 ```

 #### [2.7.5] Reproduce Invoice Service
-Invoice Service form its name used to produce the an invoice for user related to the activity he made.
+Invoice Service used for generating Invoices for end users.

 *Note* this service is connected to NOSQL database to demonstrate a multiple DB EAI.